zerkol83/rocforge-clamp/docs/telemetry_compare.md

-# Clamp Telemetry Comparison (Phase 4)
+# Clamp Telemetry Comparison (Legacy Reference)

+> **Note:** Comparative profiling now belongs to the ROCForge-CI pipeline.
+Clamp
+> no longer ships the `telemetry_inspect` CLI or backend-aware summaries.
+This
+> document is retained for historical context and future work inside
+> `rocforge_ci`.

-Phase 4 introduces comparative profiling so that CPU, HIP, and future Instinct backends can be evaluated side-by-side.
-The comparison layer consumes the backend-aware summaries produced during aggregation and emits a consolidated parity report for dashboards or CI triage.
+Phase 4 originally introduced comparative profiling so that CPU, HIP, and future Instinct backends could be evaluated side-by-side.
+The comparison layer consumed backend-aware summaries and emitted a consolidated parity report for dashboards or CI triage.

 ## Metrics